Abhimanyu (1991 film): Plot

 Harikrishnan is an immigrant in Mumbai, who, like many thousands of immigrants, is struggling to make ends meet.
 He shares a room with a group of Malayali guys, who have their personal problems and difficulties.
 The film begins with Harikrishnan witnessing the murder of a journalist, and being asked by police to appear at an identification parade, which he does.
 Hari and his friends stay in a room at Kamathipura, which also houses the largest red lighted area in India.
 He accidentally meets Kiran, a Telugu girl in the brothel, for whom he develops feelings.
 In a short attempt to make money, Hari and his friends start making local hooch which is then supplied by their friend Manikandan, who is a taxi driver.
-One of the friends Shekhar, falls in love with Mani's sister without the knowledge of anyone else.
+One of the friends Shekhar, falls in love with Mani's sister Radha without the knowledge of anyone else.

 One fine morning, Mudaliar, a Tamil don who ruled the streets is shot dead by Abbas Ali, his own henchman who shifted his loyalty to Amar Bakia, another cold blooded don.
 With the death of Mudaliar, Amar Bakia becomes the undisputed don of the city, and Abbas Ali his lieutenant.
 Abbas, after coming to know about the small scale smuggling activities of Hari and his gang, threatens him and asks him to come and meet him on the day of Vinayak Chathurthi and pay him a large amount as fine.

 In midst of the celebration, Hari enters the house of Abbas Ali and shoots him down, inviting the enmity of Amar Bakhia.
 Chotta Shankar, a local goon belonging to Bakhia gang, attacks Hari, but Hari beats them up mercilessly.
 He is soon arrested by the police and beaten up in the cell by the inspector and Bakhia in an attempt to make him confess for the murder of Abbas.
 Assuming that he is dead, they throw him into the street.
 He is discovered alive and saved by the lady owner of the brothel and she along with Kiran takes care of him.
 With this incident, Hari becomes the local leader and within a short span Chotta and others join his gang.
 Hari thus becomes Hari Anna, who also becomes a negotiator in land disputes, financial matters and local business stiffs.